 To identify predictions that are missing actuals, click the Download IDs of missing actuals link.
 This prompts the download of a CSV file (

 missing_actuals.csv) that lists the predictions made that are missing actuals, along with the association ID of each prediction.
 Use the association IDs to upload the actuals with matching IDs.

 Multiclass deployments offer class-based configuration to modify the data displayed on the Accuracy graphs.
 By default, the graphs display the five most common classes in the training data.
 All other classes are represented by a single line.
 Above the date slider, there is a Target Class dropdown.
 This indicates which classes are selected to display on the selected tab.

 Click the dropdown to select the classes you want to display.
 Choose Use all classes or Select specific classes.

 If you want to display all classes, select the first option and then click Apply.

 To display a specific class, select the second option.
-Type the class names in the subsequent field to indiciate those that you want to display (up to five classes can display at once).
-DataRobot provides quick select shortcuts for classes: the five class most common in the training data, the five with the lowest accuracy score, and the five with the greatest amount of data drift.
+Type the class names in the subsequent field to indicate those that you want to display (up to five classes can display at once).
+DataRobot provides quick select shortcuts for classes: the five most common classes in the training data, the five with the lowest accuracy score, and the five with the greatest amount of data drift.
 Once you have specified the five classes to display, click Apply.

 Once specified, the charts on the tab (deploy-accuracy or Data Drift) update to display the selected classes.